Cover of THE WIZARD LORD

 And yes, my grandfather said we are related to the James Watt who developed the steam engine, though we aren't sure just how, as Grandpa's story changed from one visit to the next.
 (Grandpa Watt was clearly where I got my knack for fiction.)
 We're probably related to that abominable twit who served as Reagan's Secretary of the Interior, too, though I hope only very, very distantly.

 Evans is a Welsh name, right?
-So you're half-Welsh?
+So you're half Welsh?

 The Census Bureau says Evans is the 48th most common surname in the U.S., but almost none of those Evanses are related to my family -- my father was the only child of an only surviving son, so the closest another Evans could be to us is third cousins, and we don't know of any.
-Since that three generations takes us back to when my ancestors lived in eastern Ohio, it's not completely impossible that Bob Evans the Ohioan sausage manufacturer is a distant cousin, but that's about it for any famous kin named Evans.
+Since that three generations takes us back to when my ancestors lived in eastern Ohio, it's not completely impossible that Bob Evans the Ohioan sausage manufacturer was a distant cousin, but that's about it for any famous kin named Evans.
 If anyone named Evans claims to be my cousin, he's lying.
 I do have a brother, and one of my sisters uses her maiden name, but that's it.

 Got a question I should add?
 E-mail me!